TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/EscapeTwo.md

 <br />

-What means this?
+What does this mean?

 This means that as `ryan`, we can change the password of `ca_svc` user.

-To do it, we only need to run two commands with `bloodyAD` from our local machine, one to add `ryan` as a owner of the `ca_svc` user, and a second one to set the `writeAll` permission and change the password of `ca_svc` with a powershell command from the victime machine.
+To do it, we only need to run two commands with `bloodyAD` from our local machine, one to add `ryan` as a owner of the `ca_svc` user, and a second one to set the `writeAll` permission and change the password of `ca_svc` with a powershell command from the victim machine.

 Let's do it: